- Tip 1: Keep Windows Up to Date

 Apart from the feature’s usefulness (or lack of it), it has a resource-demanding nature.
 Windows has to track how you use your system to select the “right” tips and tricks for you.
 This process can cause your system to run slowly.

-Since the tips and tricks feature takes its share of your processor power, you can turn it off to take that burden off your CPU.
+Since the tips and tricks feature takes its share of your processor power, you can turn it off to take that burden off your CPU and speed up your Windows 10 system.

 To turn off Windows Tips and Tricks, launch the Settings app (right-click Start and select Settings) and click on System.
 Next, head to the left pane of the System page and click on Notifications and Actions.
 Now, uncheck the box beside “Get tips, tricks, and suggestions as you use Windows.”
 Finally, restart your PC and check its performance.